rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 ## Defaults as fallbacks for inference

 A key part of this proposal is that inference is now aware of defaults.
 When we would otherwise error due to an uninferred type we instead try using the default.
 This is called inference fallback which is our final attempt at inference.
+The algorithm for doing this is essentialy the one detailed in RFC 213, with a few considerations:

+- The interaction with literal fallback may change, see "Unresolved Questions".

+- The algorithm did not specify what happens in eager type resolution such as the `structurally_resolve_type` method, notably used to resolve method receivers.
+To prevent being a hazard to a future where no longer need to eagerly resolve types, we specify that eager type resolution will not do fallback.

+- The algorithm ran obligation selection and fallback in a loop to allow solving edge cases where fallbacks generates new obligations and those obligations generate new fallbacks.
+This is complex and difficult to reason about, since none of the motivations require this behaviour we propose leaving it as future extension, eliminating the loop and running fallback only once.

+### Error messages

+Instead of having specific error messages detailing which defaults are in conflict as RFC 213 proposes, we will instead emit generic "type annotations needed" error messages if fallback fails.
+Specifying which defaults are conflicting can be complicated because the number of possible conflicts is quadratic in the number of defaults being applied and because it requires doing some sort of ad-hoc type equality which is a fishy thing to try considering that dependent defaults would require full inference to detect conflicts.
+Most users won't be able to act on this information anyways since conflicts are likely to come from separate crates.
+Thefore we detect and rollback failed fallbacks so that the error emitted is the same as if there were no fallback at all.
+This can be revisted later as we gain experience with the feature and learn what information would be most helpful.

 ### Conflicts among defaults